 Source: Wärtsilä and Northwest Power and Conservation Council

 We have built dozens of gigawatts of flexible Smart Power Generation capacity around the world.
-In addition, we have years of experience of developing modelling software and methods for analyzing the impact of flexibility in power systems.
+In addition, we have years of experience developing modelling software and methods for analyzing the impact of flexibility in power systems.

 The purpose of this website is to share our expertise with others.
 I hope you enjoy the read and get in touch with your feedback!